LC-Sat/web-application/README.md

 ### Project overview

+This is an alternative application.
+You can find the original one [here](https://github.com/LC-Sat/web-application).

 This application was created for the CanSat competition (2020 - 2021), especially for the international phase of the competition.
 This application process the data recorded by the CanSat during the acsent, the drop and the descent.

-This web-application is an update of the computer software that was created during the national phase of the competition.
-The purpose is to allow any kind of connected device (which can have access to internet) to process these data.
+However, because of Covid-19 situtation the competition is online.
+The first developped web-application can't be use.
+We decided to "transform" it into a website.

 ## Download